-Key Initiatives Annual Financial Statements To complete the Annual Financial Statements in accordance with the agreed timelines for inclusion in the Annual Report for 2018-19.
-Development of 2020-21 Long Term Financial Plan Development of 2020-21 Long Term Financial Plan.
-Budget Development including rating strategy and fees and charges consideration To develop the budget for 2020-21 in accordance with agreed timelines for inclusion in the Annual Business Plan.
-Sale of Land To undertake further Sale of Land for non-payment of rates process, under Section 184 of the Local Government Act 1999 .
+Key Initiatives Annual Financial To complete the Annual Financial Statements in accordance with the agreed timelines for Statements inclusion in the Annual Report for 2018-19.
+Development of 2020-21 Development of 2020-21 Long Term Financial Plan.
+Long Term Financial Plan Budget Development To develop the budget for 2020-21 in accordance with agreed timelines for inclusion in the including rating strategy Annual Business Plan. and fees and charges consideration Sale of Land To undertake further Sale of Land for non-payment of rates process, under Section 184 of the Local Government Act 1999.
 Procurement Framework To implement the Procurement Framework and tools to support Council's adopted Procurement Policy (including purchase cards).